 Signs: tachycardia, tachypnoea, tremor, sweating, pallor, pupil dilation (i.e. sympathetic nervous system arousal); also anxiety experienced by the observer (this is a feature of something called “countertransference” and is part of the normal unconscious communication of affective states from one person to another; it may complicate clinical encounters, but can also be a useful tool to gain insight into the patient’s state of mind).

-A combination of high trait anxiety and a critical mass of psychosocial stressors can overwhelm the normal homeostasis of anxiety, and start to tip someone into a state of excessive and persistent anxiety in which normally harmless situations seem threatening.
-A number of processes are thought to drive this spiral, including the following (summarized in Figure 1):
+A combination of high trait anxiety and a critical mass of psychosocial stressors can overwhelm the normal homeostasis of anxiety and start to tip someone into a state of excessive and persistent anxiety in which normally harmless situations seem threatening.

 Attentional and cognitive bias

-Some of the key neurophysiologicalchanges which underpin anxiety are listed below.
+Some of the key neurophysiologicalchanges which underpin anxiety include:

-Dysregulation of the hypothalamic-pituitary-adrenal (HPA) axis13 – this is the term used to describe the self-regulating neuronal and hormonal interaction between the hypothalamus, the pituitary gland and the adrenal glands, which is a central component of the physiological response to stress (see here for more information).
+Dysregulation of the hypothalamic-pituitary-adrenal (HPA) axis: this is the term used to describe the self-regulating neuronal and hormonal interaction between the hypothalamus, the pituitary gland and the adrenal glands, which is a central component of the physiological response to stress (see here for more information).13

 To meet the diagnostic criteria for any of them (including “related disorders” below), symptoms must: